 Earning World of Hyatt points

-In addition to the 75,000 points welcome bonus (after spending $7,500 in first three months), you’ll earn points in several areas.
+In addition to the 75,000 points welcome bonus (after spending $7,500 in the first three months of opening your account), you’ll earn points in several areas.
 First, you’ll earn 9 points total per dollar spent at Hyatt – 4 bonus points per dollar when you use your card at a Hyatt hotel plus 5 base points per dollar from Hyatt as a World of Hyatt member.

 - Airline tickets purchased directly with the airline